Keaton-Brewster/PowerPagesToolKit/README.md

 ![Example](./assets//infoIconExample.gif)

-Here's an improved markdown documentation with more comprehensive details:

 ### BindForm Method

 The `bindForm` method simplifies form element management in DataVerse by providing a semantic and efficient way to access form controls, sections, and tabs.